ulixee/platform/miner/docs/modules/miner.md

 # Ulixee Miner

-Ulixee Miner is an out-of-the-box way to publish and deploy Ulixee Hero scripts and Databoxes.
+Ulixee Miner is an out-of-the-box way to publish and deploy Ulixee Hero scripts and Datastores.
 Websockets are used as the underlying protocol.

 You should start `Ulixee Miner` in a node process that you intend to keep alive.
 This process will automatically integrate `@ulixee/hero-core` and `ChromeAlive!` if it's installed.